BaronSam3di/Algorithms/README.md

 # Algorithms

 Notes:
+Must know for any interview
+Easy:

-Depth First search is a must know for any interview
+- Depth First search is a
+- Fibonacci